em-cd/postlang/README.md

 # PostLang - Infix to RPN Compiler

+## About

 PostLang is a small compiled language that takes infix arithmetic expressions and compiles them to Reverse Polish Notation (RPN), which is then evaluated by a stack-based interpreter.
+It supports integer arithmetic with standard operator precedence, parentheses, variables, and a `print` statement.

 ## Project Structure